parsons/mpscd.parsons.edu/README.md

 Jekyll will compile your SCSS and changes to `application.js`.
 If you need to combine `.js` files, you can use Codekit to compile them.

 ## Deploying/Publishing
+1. You can make changes over on [Siteleaf](https://manage.siteleaf.com/sites/5c33862b290be2499413842e/pages)
-1. Merge your changes into `master` and push
+1. …or edit the repo and merge your changes into `main`
-1. Check your changes on production by using the Preview link in Siteleaf
-1. When you’re ready, click Publish
 1. The site is built back on GitHub, serving up the Jekyll artifact

 ## CMS and updating